ishitamehta028/Quant-Resources-for-Women/resources/women-in-quant-scholarships.md

 | WorldQuant University | Free, accredited online MSc in Financial Engineering | wqu.edu |
 | awesome-quant (GitHub) | Community-curated list of open-source quant finance libraries and tools | github.com — search "wilsonfreitas awesome-quant" |

-## A note on the [verify link] entries

-These are real, named programs I've described accurately based on available information, but I'm being transparent that I haven't personally confirmed every deep link still resolves correctly as of today.
-If you're applying to one of these anyway (which I'd encourage!), please open a PR with the correct official link once you find it — that's exactly the kind of small, high-value contribution this repo is built around.